basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 What happens when we fetch the object first, prior to the update, is that the object handled by the client has a context object attached.
-At that point, we can modify the object's value, and when we write the object back to Riak, _the vector clock will automatically be attached to it_.
+At that point, we can modify the object's value, and when we write the object back to Riak, _the context object will automatically be attached to it_.
 Let's see what that looks like in practice:

 ```java